vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 value(current_state) == reward(current_state, the_best_action) + discount * value(the_best_next_state)
 ```

+## Bellman Update and Q-function
 We can apply the principle above to refine our decision-making, which using is Bellman Update in Value Iteration method.
 We do that by converting the equation into an update rule and iterate until we reach the best solution.

-To do that we can to brute-force exhaustively explore all actions at all states across paths.
+To do that we can brute-force exhaustively explore all actions at all states across paths.
 Always updating corresponding value function values with the action that leads along the path that leads to the highest reward.
 We brute-force the solution because we have no model of the environment, we only evaluate the best options.